-The PSA (prostate specific antigen) blood test can help monitor prostate cancer.
-It is often used to try to detect prostate cancer, but that is not recommended by most health authorities.
+The PSA (prostate specific antigen) blood test can help detect or monitor prostate cancer.
+It is also used to help detect prostate cancer in men who have symptoms, but is not recommended for men who do not have symptoms.

 What is being tested?

-The prostate is part of the male reproductive system, and produces the protein PSA.
+The prostate is a small gland at the base of the bladder in men.
+It is part of the male reproductive system, and produces the protein PSA.
 PSA is released into semen but some also enters the bloodstream.

 High levels of PSA can be caused by prostate cancer, but they are usually caused by other conditions.